shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 <h2 class="anchor" id="format">Format</h2>

-How to use tables to improve resume format:
+Here's an example of how to use tables to improve resume format.
+Note that the content here can use a lot more detail, and I changed some of the wording to anonymize this example so it might not make perfect sense.

 <img class="center" src="{{ site.url }}/assets/files/tables.png"/>